Skip to Content

 • When did Expanding Equity begin?

 Expanding Equity launched in 2019 as a series of live workshops with five private equity and financial services firms.
-The program has grown to support more than 100 companies and more than 600 leaders from more than 10 industries.
+The program has grown to support more than 250 companies and more than 1,000 leaders from more than 10 industries.
 The foundation transitioned the program to an online learning platform in 2023 so that more leaders, organizations and industries can take advantage of it.
+The current program is a mix of live, virtual sessions and a comprehensive online learning journey.

 • What has been the scale, reach and impact of Expanding Equity?